Chris Chelios: Business

 Chelios opened Cheli's Chili in downtown Detroit in 2006; it closed in November 2018, photo from September 2007.

 Chelios has owned restaurant/bars in both the Chicago and Detroit areas with the name Cheli's Chili Bar.
-The first was on West Madison Street in Chicago (near the United Center) in the 1990s, but closed after when he became a Red Wings player.
+The first was on West Madison Street in Chicago (near the United Center) in the 1990s, but closed when he joined the Red Wings.
 A new Cheli's opened in Dearborn in 2003, followed by a second location in Detroit in 2006, and a third in Clinton Township in 2008.
 All of the restaurants are closed, with the Detroit location shuttering in November 2018 when Chelios returned to Chicago.

 On January 2, 2007, two employees of Cheli's in Detroit were fatally stabbed: Megan Soroka, 49, a manager at the restaurant, and Mark Barnard, 52, a chef.
 Police arrested Justin Blackshere, 17, who confessed to the crime.
 He was a busboy at the restaurant and was fired in November 2006.
 Blackshere's pregnant girlfriend had also been fired from her job as a dishwasher.
 Chelios took a leave of absence from the Red Wings to help the victims' families.
 He said, "I'll come back when I feel ready and the families feel ready.
 I'm just going to try to get through this day by day with everybody."
 On January 9, 2007, the Red Wings announced that Chelios would playing that night.
 Blackshere was found guilty of murder in the first degree on August 22, 2007 and was sentenced to life in prison without parole on September 7, 2007.